What is the Academic Common Market (ACM)?

-- The Academic Common Market is a tuition-savings program for college students in the 8 SREB member states who want to pursue degrees that are not offered by their in-state institutions.
+- The Academic Common Market is a tuition-savings program for college students in the eight SREB member states who want to pursue degrees that are not offered by their in-state institutions.
 Students can enroll in out-of-state institutions that offer their degree program and pay the institution’s in-state tuition rates.
 Hundreds of undergraduate and graduate programs are available for residents of SREB states.
-You can easily search programs available for your home state by clicking Search for Programs.
+You can easily search programs available for your home state on the SREB website.

 - The ACM program is not competitive or merit-based, but applicants must meet state residency and college program requirements.

 - The ACM eliminates unnecessary duplication of academic programs among participating states, recognizing that it is impractical for any institution or single state to develop or maintain degree programs in every field of knowledge.